 4. Directors and Officers Insurance (D&O)

 If you’re looking for the right investor or bringing in the right board members, they’ll want you to have this coverage.
-Any acts of C-level executives, officers or directors need to be covered under this policy.
+Any acts of C-level executives, officers or directors need to have coverage under this policy.
 You may purchase first and third party coverage to protect such things as wrongful acts, shareholder/M&A lawsuits and class-action lawsuits.

 5. Employment Practices Liability (EPL) Insurance